josemigallas/comunioLite/README.md

 # comunioLite
 #####Overview
-  A simple project with educative purpose for Master Riatec, module 5 "Data and Access Data".
+  A simple project with educative purpose for Master Riatec, module 5 "Data and Access to Data".
 #####Objectives:
 - Entity Framework
 - WPF Apps